phanvantai/personal_web/README.md

 ## Customization

-You can modify the content and styling of the website by updating the data in `app/data/websiteData.ts`.
+You can modify the content and styling of the website by updating the translations in `app/data/translations.ts`.

+## Deployment

+This website is deployed using GitHub Actions with GitHub Pages.
+The workflow automatically builds and deploys the website whenever changes are pushed to the main branch.

+### GitHub Actions Workflow

+The deployment is handled by a GitHub Actions workflow defined in `.github/workflows/deploy.yml`.
+The workflow:

+1. Builds the Next.js application using Node.js 20
+2. Exports static files to the `out` directory
+3. Copies the CNAME file to preserve custom domain settings
+4. Uploads and deploys to GitHub Pages

+To view the complete workflow configuration, check the [deploy.yml](https://github.com/phanvantai/personal_web/blob/main/.github/workflows/deploy.yml) file.

 ## Learn More